UAE orders overnight curfew for deep clean, Gulf coronavirus cases rise

 The number of cases in Saudi Arabia passed 1,000 after authorities on Thursday announced 112 new infections, most of them in the capital Riyadh and the holy city of Mecca.

-They also reported a third death from the virus, a resident in Medina who suffered from chronic diseases.
+They also reported a third death from the virus, a resident in Medina who had suffered from chronic diseases.

 Kuwait, Bahrain and Qatar also saw more cases, taking the total in the six Gulf states to over 2,600, with nine deaths.